 Agencies and higher education institutions should report Capital Improvement, Economic Development, and Research Infrastructure Bonds receivable from the State’s capital projects fund (and a corresponding revenue) only if they are entitled to submit a valid request to the State Treasurer’s Office to draw down proceeds on or before the balance sheet date, but they have not yet received the related cash by that date.

 In the past, some agencies/institutions have reported revenue and receivable as soon as a Capital Improvement Bond Bill mentioning a planned project for that agency/institution was signed.
-When the agency/institution is incorporated into the statewide CAFR, however, such a receivable must be converted to an Interfund Receivable (From Capital Projects Fund) and a corresponding Interfund Payable balance in the State’s capital projects fund.
+When the agency/institution is incorporated into the statewide CAFR, however, such a receivable must be converted to an Interfund Receivable (From Capital Projects Fund) and a corresponding Interfund Payable balance in the State’s General Fund.
 If the related bonds have not yet been issued, this process would create an artificial deficit in the State Capital Projects Fund.
 (Existing technical guidance prevents the State’s capital projects fund from recording revenue related to a bond issue until the bond sale closing date—i.e., on or after the sale date for the bonds.)

 The Comptroller General’s Office (CGO) takes the position that the “capital budget” included within a Capital Improvement Bond Bill does not represent a legal liability of the State’s Capital Projects Fund to the accounts of the particular State agencies mentioned in such Bond Bill and, therefore, also does not represent a receivable of the particular State agency mentioned in such Bond Bill.
 The primary reasons for this position are as follows: